purvishce/ignite25-agent-contest-mysubmission/README.md

 ## ✍️ How to Submit

-Before submitting, read through the [eligibility guidance](https://aka.ms/can-I-win) and make sure you understand the requirements.
+Before submitting please make sure you understand the requirements.
+Anyone can submit and will be given a chance to showcase their work at [Model Mondays](https://developer.microsoft.com/en-us/reactor/series/s-1485/)!
+You have to be an in-person attendee at Microsoft Ignite 2025 to win a prize.
+Please read through the [eligibility guidance](https://aka.ms/can-I-win).

 ### Your mission (should you choose to accept)
 You are the AI strategist at Trey Marketing Inc., a fast-growing start-up preparing for its first major product launch.
 Moments before the launch, critical issues emerge, threatening to derail months of hard work.